-The Daniell cell has a copper vessel which contains a concentrated solution of copper sulphate.
+The Daniell cell has a copper vessel that contains a concentrated solution of copper sulphate.
 A porous pot containing dilute sulphuric acid is placed in the copper vessel containing copper sulphate solution.
 A zinc rod is dipped into dilute sulphuric acid.
-Zinc electrode acts as an anode, while the copper container acts as a cathode.
+The zinc electrode acts as an anode, while the copper container acts as a cathode.
 The reactions taking place in the cell are:

 At anode: Zn(s) →Zn2+(aq) + 2e–